summer-solutions/orm/README.md

-    /*optionally you can execute alters for each model*/ orm.GetTableSchema(firstEntity).UpdateSchema() //it will create or alter table if needed orm.GetTableSchema(firstEntity).DropTable() //it will drop table if exist has, safeAlters, unsafeAlters := orm.GetTableSchema(firstEntity).GetSchemaChanges() //if you need to what needs to be executed
+    /*optionally you can execute alters for each model*/ orm.GetTableSchema(firstEntity).UpdateSchema() //it will create or alter table if needed orm.GetTableSchema(firstEntity).DropTable() //it will drop table if exist
+    //if you need to see queries:
+    has, safeAlters, unsafeAlters := orm.GetTableSchema(firstEntity).GetSchemaChanges()
  }

  ```